megamsys/chef-repo/cookbooks/postgresql/README.md

 certificates and distribute them in your own cookbook, and set the `node['postgresql']['config']['ssl']` attribute to true in your role/cookboook/node.

+On server systems, the postgres server is restarted when a configuration file changes.
+This can be changed to reload only by setting the following attribute:

+    node['postgresql']['server']['config_change_notify'] = :reload

 Chef Solo Note
 ==============